wp-plugins/media-library-assistant/readme.txt

 9. The Media Manager popup modal window showing additional filters for date and taxonomy terms.
 Also shows the enhanced Search Media box.

 == Changelog ==

+= 1.40 =
+* New: **"base" selection** for the where-used database access tuning "Inserted in" option **can significantly improve performance** while retaining the most useful part of the where-used information.
+It's on the Settings/Media Library Assistant screen, General tab.
+* New: **Add Post MIME Types and define new views** for the Media/Library screen and the Media Manager/Add Media "media items" drop down list.
+* New: MLA's Media/Assistant screen and the Media Manager/Add Media "media items" drop down list use an enhanced version of the list, **Table Views**, to support views with multiple MIME Types (e.g., "audio,video") and wildcard specifications (e.g. "*/*ms*").
+You can also create views based on custom field values.
+* New: Add file extensions and MIME types for uploads to the Media Library.
+Search the list of over 1,500 extension/MIME type associations to get the best matches possible.
+* New: **Choose from 112 enhanced file type images** to associate more specific and colorful icons with non-image file extensions for admin screens and `[gallery]` or `[mla_gallery]` displays.
+* New: For `[mla_gallery]`, four new "Gallery Display Content" parameters, `mla_link_attributes`, `mla_image_attributes`, `mla_image_class` and `mla_image_alt`, give you complete control over the link and image portions of gallery items without requiring custom style or markup templates.
+* New: `upload_date`, `parent_date` and eight "where used" values added to the custom field data sources list.
+* New: Five options for mapping multi-value custom fields, "text", "single", "export", "array" and "multi", give more control over the process.
+* New: "Delete NULL values" option offers better control over storing custom field values mapped from MLA data sources.
+* New: The Media/Assistant "MIME Type" column now links to a table listing filtered by MIME Type.
+* Fix: Better performance for database-intensive oprations such as custom field mapping rules processing.
+* Fix: MLA help tabs are not added to edit taxonomy screens when post_type is not "attachment".
+* Fix: Duplicate MLA help tabs not added to the WordPress Edit Tags and Categories screens.
+* Fix: Quick edit data now populates in Title/Name, Title or Name columns when ID/Parent column is hidden.
+* Fix: Terms dropdown list is now sorted by name (was by term-id) on the Media/Assistant table listing and on the Media Manager "Add Media" dialog box.
+* Fix: Where-used reporting "Gallery in" and "MLA Gallery in" results now properly handle `[gallery]` and `[mla_gallery]` shortcodes embedded within other (enclosing) shortcodes.
+* Fix: Taxonomy support now properly handles custom taxonomies registered with `show_ui = '1'` and other variations of boolean "true", e.g., those created by the "Magic Fields 2" plugin.
+* Fix: Better error handling and reporting when processing invalid `[mla_gallery]` and `[gallery]` shortcodes.
+* Fix: Unusual calls to the 'add_meta_boxes' action, e.g., missing arguments, no longer generate Warning messages.
+* Fix: For `[mla_gallery]`, `mla_target` now works when `mla_viewer=true`.
+* Fix: For `[mla_gallery]`, `mla_debug` now works with `mla_alt_shortcode`.
+* Fix: For `[mla_gallery]`, the default `caption` value is now available to the `mla_caption` parameter.

 = 1.30 =
 * New: **ALL** metadata fields, including the **new fields extracted from audio and video files in WordPress 3.6**, can be mapped to custom fields and added as sortable columns to the Media/Assistant submenu table.